-- Go to Realms > Realm Name > Secret Stores.
+To create on a realm level, go to Realms > Realm Name > Secret Stores.

-- Select Add Secret Store.

-- 3. Enter the Secret Store ID.

-- 4. From the Store Type drop-down list, select Google KMS.

-- 5. In the Project field, enter the Google Cloud Platform project that contains the key ring with the secrets.
+- 2. Click Add Secret Store. - 3.
+Enter the Secret Store ID. - 4.
+From the Store Type drop-down list, choose Google KMS. - 5.
+In the Project field, enter the Google Cloud Platform project that contains the key ring with the secrets.